-For those of you who might’ve missed it (there’s plenty of time to bingewatch before June rolls round), Humans provides a thrilling look at the evolution of technology and its effect on society.
-The narrative explores the themes of artificial intelligence via a parallel universe in which the latest must-have gadget for any busy family is a “Synth” – a highly-developed robotic servant so similar to a real human, it raises some complex questions about the blurred lines between humans & machines.
+Sci-fi addict?
+We’re sorry to announce the critically acclaimed series Humans won’t return for a fourth season.
+In case you missed it, Humans provided a thrilling look at the evolution of technology and its effect on society.
+The narrative explores the themes of artificial intelligence via a parallel universe in which the latest must-have gadget for any busy family is a “Synth” – a highly developed robotic servant so similar to a real human that it raises some complex questions about the blurred lines between humans & machines.

 Almost Human (2013 – 2014)